Emulator Issues #8818

 Nevertheless, this performance regression needs to be investigated pronto!

-#3 Updated by mimimi almost 5 years ago
+#3 Updated by mimimi over 5 years ago

 Ok, i can confirm this in new super mario bros.